webplatform/docs/tutorials/20thing_pageflip/index.md

 ---
-title: 20thing pageflip
+title: Building the page flip effect from 20thingsilearned.com
+attributions:
+  - 'Portions of this content come from HTML5Rocks! [article](http://www.html5rocks.com/tutorials/casestudies/20things_pageflip/)'
+readiness: 'Ready to Use'
+summary: 'A case study showing basic implementation of a page-flipping effect.'
 tags:
   - Tutorials
   - Canvas
-readiness: 'Ready to Use'
-summary: 'A case study showing basic implementation of a page-flipping effect.'
 uri: 'tutorials/20thing pageflip'

 ---
-# Building the page flip effect from 20thingsilearned.com

 **By [Hakim El Hattab](http://www.html5rocks.com/profiles/#hakimelhattab)**

-## Summary
+## <span>Summary</span>

 A case study showing basic implementation of a page-flipping effect.

-## Introduction
+## <span>Introduction</span>

 In 2010, [F-i.com](http://www.f-i.com) and the Google Chrome team collaborated on an HTML5-based educational web app called 20 Things I Learned about Browsers and the Web ([www.20thingsilearned.com](http://www.20thingsilearned.com)).
 One of the key ideas behind this project was that it would best be presented in the [context of a book](http://chrome.blogspot.com/2010/11/curious-guide-to-browsers-and-web.html).
 Since the book is very much about open web technologies we felt it was important to stay true to that by making the container itself an example of what these technologies allow us to accomplish today.